samueltuki/iRecipe/README.md

 # Project's Title

-iRecipe - Recipe and Food Image Generator
+iRecipe - Recipe Generator App with Translation Capability

 ## Description

-iRecipe is a real-world front-end application recipe and food image generator app that will provide users with access to a large collection of recipes and corresponding images.
-It will allow users to search for recipes based on ingredients, cuisine type and dietary restrictions along with information on ingredients, instructions, cooking time, and other details for each recipe.
-In addition, iRecipe will provide images of the finished dishes to help users visualize the recipes and get an idea of what the dishes should look like.
-This app will run in the browser and feature dynamically updated HTML and CSS with Bootstrap classes to make it responsive powered by JavaScript.
+iRecipe is a real-world front-end application app that provides users with access to a large collection of recipes and corresponding images, including international dishes.

+Users can search for recipes based on ingredients, and dietary restrictions, with information on instructions, cooking time, and other details for each recipe.
+The app also includes a translation feature to view recipes in the user's preferred language.

+In addition to food recipes, iRecipe also features a random cocktail recipe generator, giving users a chance to explore new and exciting drinks.
+The app provides images of the finished dishes to help visualize the recipes and get an idea of what the final product should look like.

-iRecipe is an ideal app for a wide range of users; for people who are adventurous when it comes to exploring new food as well as for home cooks, food bloggers, chefs or anyone else who needs access to a large collection of recipes and images.
+iRecipe is an ideal app for a wide range of users, including home cooks, food bloggers, chefs, and anyone else who needs access to a large collection of recipes and images.
+The app runs in the browser and features dynamically updated HTML and CSS with Bootstrap classes to make it responsive, powered by JavaScript.

 ## Features

-Access to a wide collection of recipes and related images Search for recipes based on ingredients, cuisine type, dietary restrictions, and more Step-by-step instructions
+-Access to a wide collection of recipes and related images -Search for recipes based on ingredients, cuisine dietary restrictions, and more -Step-by-step instructions
-Information on ingredients and other details for each recipe Beautiful images of each finished dish
+-Information on ingredients and other details for each recipe -Beautiful images of each finished dish
+-Translation
+-Random cocktail recipe generator

 ## Screenshot